ninto1/4get/README.md

 ## Updates
 IDK if I will ever touch this again.
 Feel free to contribute if you really think it is a good idea.

+## Features
+It does:
+- dowload images
+- crash sometimes
+- accept just the board+thread number or a link
+- automatically create a forlder for each thread
+- detect if an image is already present and not download it again
+- also download webms
+It does not:
+- monitor threads
+- always work
+- revenge the murder of your dog